rrumale/machine-learning-live-labs/oml-services-v2/prepare-lab-setup/prepare-lab-setup.md

 2. Save the **omlvm-mkplc-freetier.zip** file in your machine and note the folder location.

+The stack contains a terraform script that would provision a Compute instance in OCI along with an Autonomous database to use in this hands on lab.

 ## Task 2: Setup Compute
-Using the details from the above task, proceed to the lab *Environment Setup* to set up your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
+Using the details from the above task, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
-  -  Create Stack:  *Compute + Networking*
-  -  Create Stack:  *Compute only* with an existing VCN where security lists have been updated as per *Step 2* above
+  -  Create Stack:  *Compute only* with an existing VCN where security lists have been updated in the resource stack.

 You may now [proceed to the next lab](#next).